| International

 Science Foundation (NSF) is an independent federal agency created

-of all federally supported basic research conducted by America's colleges
+percent of all federally supported basic research conducted by

-and universities in many fields such as mathematics, computer science
+America's colleges and universities in many fields such as

 United

-promotes mutual understanding between the nationals of India and the nationals
+mutual understanding between the nationals of India and the

-of the U.S. through educational exchange of outstanding scholars, professionals
+nationals of the U.S. through educational exchange of outstanding

 The